 A library user whose hygiene that interferes with other users’ ability to learn and study, may be asked to leave and return when corrective action has been taken.

+Gender designated accessible restrooms are available throughout the library.
 Bathing or other misuse of restrooms is prohibited.

 Sleeping is not allowed for safety and security reasons.
 Cline Library is open for research and study purposes, and visits with intent to sleep are prohibited.
 Library users in violation of this policy may be asked to leave.